 In our leak test, we found no issues when these features were enabled.

 Again, the usual selection of automatic connection on boot options are available too.

 Just like the mobile app, the desktop app is one of the better ones we've seen.
 It has been well designed for several years but the little interface tweaks that have been made in recent years have made the user experience that little bit more pleasant.

 On top of the mobile and desktop apps, NordVPN also offers apps for Linux, Android TV and an Amazon Fire TV and Fire TV Stick app.

 Their Amazon app is nicely laid out and simple to use across the big screen.

-It also has the added benefit that you can unblock many of the Amazon apps such as Netflix, BBC iPlayer and others really expanding the use of your Fire TV / Stick / Cube regardless of where you are in the world.
+It also has the added benefit that you can unblock many of the Amazon apps such as Netflix, BBC iPlayer and others really expanding the use of your Fire TV / Stick / Cube regardless of where you (the user) are in the world.